BACK TO PROJECTS︎︎︎

 The latest updates from the orchard

 Pictured at Slow Food’s AGM in 2022, Slow Food Members admire the young fruit trees in blossom at Errichel.
-This orchard is now being left to mature and bear fruit, so no more ‘adoptions’ are being issued.
-Another heritage fruit orchard can easily be created should there be interest and a land owner wish to do so.
+This orchard is now being left to mature and bear fruit so no more adoptions are being issued, however another heritage fruit orchard can easily be created in Scotland should a land owner wish to do so.

 Fruit orchards offer a very productive form of tree-planting: creating not only biodiverse habitats for birdlife, pollinators and precious micro life but also producing a harvest of fruit for our table.
 Additionally, ruminants can graze orchards at certain times of the year, providing an even more diverse range of high quality “Slow” foods.